omeka/Documentation/source/Reference/hooks/admin_append_to_file_show_content.rst

 #################################
-public_append_to_collections_show
+admin_append_to_file_show_content
 #################################

 *****
 Usage
 *****

-Append content to the end of a collections show page.
+Append content to the main area of a file show page.

 *********
 Arguments
 *********

+:php:class:`File` file
+    The file object

 :php:class:`Omeka_View` view
     The view object

-:php:class:`Collection` collection
-    The collection object

 ********
 Examples
 ********